petaverse-cloud/pv-docs-site/docs/petority/4_devices/5_light-sound.md

     A customized recall sound can be a form of positive reinforcement, creating a strong bond between you and your pet.

 ## How to Access Device Information and Settings:
-1. Open the Wagguracy App:
+1. Open the WAGGURACY App:

-    Download and open the Wagguracy app, ensuring that you are logged into your account.
+    Download and open the WAGGURACY app, ensuring that you are logged into your account.
 2. Select the PHAST 1:

     Access the list of device associated with your pet.